Daylyt247/rdflib-protobuf/README.md

 # rdflib-protobufs
-A simple binary format for RDF data, using Protobufs.
+A simple binary format for RDF data, using Protocol Buffers.